Finding a Faculty Sponsor

 Funding a Visit

 The Gevirtz School does not provide funding, housing, nor paid teaching positions for visiting scholars.
-Visitors must have their own sources of funding established prior to their visit.
+Visitors must have their own funding established when applying for their J-1 Visa.

-For information on the funding requirements needed to visit as a scholar, please refer to the Office of International Students & Scholars (OISS) webpage.
+For information on funding and other requirements needed to visit as a scholar, please refer to the Office of International Students & Scholars (OISS) webpage.

 The UCSB Community Housing Office maintains an on-line listing of community rentals.
-Visiting scholars can purchase an individual membership for 3 months for $25.
+The Department of Education can provide access to this for their prospective visiting scholars.

 Conference Services at UCSB rents cottages on campus to visiting scholars for periods of one week or longer.

-If you decide to come as a visiting scholar and have obtained a faculty sponsor, please allow a minimum of three months prior to your arrival to plan for your visit.
+If you decide to come as a visiting scholar and have obtained a faculty sponsor, please allow a minimum of three months prior to your arrival to complete the paperwork necessary for your visit.

 Visa processes cannot begin with OISS more than six months in advance of your arrival date.